How AI Tools Respect and Enhance the Photographer’s Vision

 The Challenges of Using AI in Photography

 While the potential benefits are significant, overreliance on AI tools can also pose a significant challenge.
 Notably, reliance on AI can result in a lack of critical thinking and creativity.
-As AI tools become more sophisticated, there is an increased risk that our creative abilities may become stunted, potentially leading to broader societal implications.
+As AI tools become more diverse and sophisticated, there is an increased risk that our creative abilities may become stunted, potentially leading to broader societal implications.

 There’s a valid concern: if we’re raising a generation heavily dependent on AI, could we potentially see a rise in cognitive disorders due to decreased brain activity?